HRLPC Home Distance Maintained By Parking Trail Walk Historical Info

 Parking at the beginning of the trail:

-Parking is on the left side of the Adams Mill Restaurant, 165 Adams Street.
-The trailhead is on the left side of the restaurant building.
-The trail goes up a short flight of steps, across a historic watergate on a footbridge.
+Parking is on the far left side of the Adams Mill Restaurant, 165 Adams Street, this being on the north side of the river and up a small incline.
+The trail begins with a short hike up the side of a dike, where you go left across a historic watergate on a footbridge.

 The trail walk: (Note that the HRLPC favors locating the trail as close to the river as possible when laying out and clearing trails.)

-From the trailhead, the trail proceeds back along the top of an old earthen dike and curves around to the right.
+Across the footbridge, the trail proceeds back along the top of the old earthen dike and curves around to the right.

 Once past the curve you'll find a side-fork which bears left, while the main right fork goes behind several modern industrial buildings, continuing straight towards the river.
 (The earthen dike you're walking along contained the 30-acre Adams Pond for the mill's water power.)